single-spa/single-spa.js.org/docs/starting-from-scratch.md

 </div>
 ```

-Next we will add a simple Gif Component and import it in the root component.
+Next we will add a basic Gif Component and import it in the root component.

 <p class="filename">gifs.component.js</p>